techidaily/site-games-able/source/_posts/battle-for-betterment-assessing-game-pass-against-psplus-essential.md

  Neither PlayStation Plus nor Game Pass Core are required for the basic functionality of your console.
 You can enjoy media apps like Netflix and Spotify, buy digital games, and play single-player titles without subscribing.

  The PS4, PS5, Xbox One, and Xbox Series X|S consoles all allow you to share certain benefits of one subscription with every user on the console.
 As long as you designate your console as your primary system and keep your subscription active, anyone using it can play games online without having to pay for their own subscription.
-For more, we've shown[how to gameshare on PS5](https://www.makeuseof.com/how-to-enable-game-sharing-playstation-5/) and[how to gameshare on Xbox Series consoles](https://www.makeuseof.com/how-to-gameshare-on-xbox-series-x/) .
+For more, we've shown [how to gameshare on PS5](https://www.makeuseof.com/how-to-enable-game-sharing-playstation-5/) and [how to gameshare on Xbox Series consoles](https://www.makeuseof.com/how-to-gameshare-on-xbox-series-x/) .

 Let's walk through the primary benefits of both services.